ICBE Privacy Statement

 ICBE relies on its legitimate interest as a business representative organisation to provide information on a range of shared knowledge, training and collaboration initiatives.

 ICBE provides information, training and events to non-members who enquire, generally via the website in the first instance.
-Non-members may also contact ICBE via the phone or via personal interaction with an ICBE staff member.
-Non-members includes individuals attending ICBE training or events in their personal capacity.
-We rely on consent and contractual necessity for those communications.
+Non-members may also contact ICBE via the phone, e-mail or via personal interaction with an ICBE staff member.
+Non-members include individuals attending ICBE training or events in their personal capacity.

 When you attend an ICBE event, we will need your name, email address, payment information and, in some cases, your dietary preferences.
 This information is necessary and used by us in organising and administering the event.
-We delete event attendance data within a maximum of 14 months (and maybe less depending on the event).
 If the event is an annual event (e.g. ICBE National Conference) we will hold your contact details to let you know when it is next being held.
 If you are a speaker at an ICBE event, we will publicly promote your involvement via Twitter, LinkedIn, media interviews, emails and webinars.
 This data may continue to be processed by those platform providers after the event has ended.

-See Skillnet Ireland Trainee Privacy Statement, which is sent to all training providers providing ICBE and ICBE Skillnet Network Training Providers
+See Skillnet Ireland Trainee Privacy Statement, which is sent to all training providers providing ICBE and ICBE Skillnet Network training.

 3. Disclosure of information to third parties